godeploy/PL-100/Instructions/Labs/lab05-power-automate.md

 #### Task 1: Create flow

-In this task, you will create a flow that send notification when the status of problem report record changes.
+In this task, you will create a flow that send notification when the status of problem report Row changes.

 1. Navigate to the [Power Apps maker portal](https://make.powerapps.com/) and make sure you are in the correct environment.